Dead People Server

 Jean Speegle Howard (actress) -- Dead.
 Heart and lung disease.
 Died September 2, 2000.
 Born January 31, 1927.
 Bit parts in dozens of movies and TV shows after her son, Ron Howard, cast her in Cocoon, died on the same day as Elvera Davis and Curt Siodmak.
 IMDb FindAGrave

 Moe Howard (stooge) -- Dead.
 Lung cancer.
 Died May 4, 1975.
 Born June 19, 1897.
-Brother of Curly and Shemp Howard.
-IMDb
+The "intellectual" member of The Three Stooges, brother of Curly and Shemp Howard.
+Home Page twitter IMDb FindAGrave

 Rance Howard (actor) -- Alive.
-Born circa November 17, 1928.
+Born November 17, 1928.
 David Sheriden in Babylon 5, appeared in most of son Ron Howard's movies.
 IMDb

 Ron Howard (director/actor) -- Alive.
 Born March 1, 1954.
 Went from being a well-adjusted child star (The Music Man, The Andy Griffith Show) to one of the best directors around (Apollo 13, A Brilliant Mind).
 IMDb